 5) Brace Height

 Lastly, when choosing the best compound bow it is important to consider your budget.
 There are many compound bows for all types of budgets.
-However, one should keep in mind that unlike many other industries, when it comes to compound bows price and performance are highly and positively related.
-Patent royalties for use of latest technology, high performance materials, complexity of manufacturing – all these elements are factored in a price of a compound bow.
-The higher the price, the more advanced is the bow.
+However, one should keep in mind that unlike many other industries, when it comes to compound bows price and performance are highly and positively correlated.
+Patent royalties for use of latest technology, high-performance materials, the complexity of manufacturing – all these elements are factored in a price of a compound bow.
+The higher the price, the more advanced the bow is.

 Best in $500-600 price range: Bear Method Review

 Up next is the Bear Method bow, from Bear Archery, is their newly developed tool that grants its user strong, speedy shooting power and accuracy while remaining silent as a whisper.
 The power starts in the draw, with a half-inch adjustable draw length ranging from 25.5 to 30 inches, before modules are applied, to accommodate the user’s preferred draw power and ammunition.